 If you are an art lover you can visit the Lázaro Galdiano museum.
 You will be surprised!

-2 Go to parks and walks
+2 Go to parks and on walks

-If you love to walk, the Salamanca neighborhood is ideal, streets such as Príncipe de Vergara, Velázquez, Serrano, any of them will take you to El Retiro Park, where you can disconnect from the stress of everyday life.
 On the way, we recommend passing through Ortega y Gasset or Goya streets.
 On the famous Golden Mile are the exhibitions of the best fashion firms such as Agatha Ruiz de la Prada, as well as jewelers such as Bulgari, Cartier, Tous or Tiffany.

-3 Eat delicious in restaurants and terraces
+3 Eat delicious foods in restaurants and terraces

 We recommend Calle Juan Bravo, where there is a boulevard with terraces for all tastes.

-If they provoke you some good dishes, you can enjoy a good rice in the St.Jame’s rice restaurant, a delicious pasta in La Tagliatella, you can also go to La Embassy where you will find different gastronomic proposals, such as Mediterranean, Japanese, Mexican, among others.
+Some of the many fantastic dishes you can find in the neighborhood are: a delicious rice in the St. James's rice restaurant, a delicious pasta in La Tagliatella, you can also go to La Embassy where you will find many different cuisines, such as Mediterranean, Japanese, Mexican, among others.